SMNUResearch/MVP-N/README.md

   *A1: Yes.
 We highly welcome its use for other tasks, but please note that it is for non-commercial purposes only.*
 - *Q2: How often will this benchmark (including the summary list) be updated?*
   *A2: We will update it once every quarter.*
-- *Q3: As of 2025.09 (Q3), which method is the latest baseline?*
+- *Q3: Which method is the latest baseline?*
-  *A3: The latest baseline is VSFormer (TVCG 2024).
+  *A3: As of 2025.09 (Q3), the latest baseline is VSFormer (TVCG 2024).
 Researchers/Reviewers can use this as a reference.
 If you have any questions or concerns, please contact us.*
 ## Notice Board
 - Related research work published in 2025.01 ~ 2025.09 is summarized.
 One paper is added to the list below.
 - Related research work published in 2024 is summarized.
 Seven papers are added to the list below.